Etxerat: Summary of its aims

-The aims of Etxerat are to achieve an end to the policy of dispersion of prisoners used by the French and Spanish Governments, to assist and support family members of Basque nationalist prisoners and exiles, and to bring to public attention the conditions in which those prisoners and exiles live.
+The aims of Etxerat are to assist and support family members of Basque nationalist prisoners and exiles, and to bring to public attention the conditions in which those prisoners and exiles live.

+Previously their main aim was to end to the policy of dispersion of prisoners used by the French and Spanish Governments, However this aim was achieved in 2023.

 Dispersion of prisoners

-Etxerat's main campaign is to end the French and Spanish Governments' policies of dispersing people imprisoned due to their activity within the Basque separatist movement to prisons all over France and Spain.
-Etxerat claims that this forces the family members of those prisoners to travel huge distances, often hundreds of miles, just to visit their relatives for a couple of hours.
-Etxerat considers this to be a punishment of those family members and claims that it infringes upon their human right to maintain frequent contact with their imprisoned family members.
-The ending of this policy has substantial public support in the Basque Country, and is also supported by Pablo Iglesias, the leader of the main anti-austerity party in Spain, Podemos.
+Etxerat's main campaign was to end the French and Spanish Governments' policies of dispersing people imprisoned due to their activity within the Basque separatist movement to prisons all over France and Spain.
+This was achieved in 2023.

+When this policy was in use Etxerat claimed that it forced the family members of those prisoners to travel huge distances, often hundreds of miles, just to visit their relatives for a couple of hours.
+Etxerat considered this to be a punishment of those family members and claimed that it infringed upon their human right to maintain frequent contact with their imprisoned family members.
+The ending of this policy had substantial public support in the Basque Country, and was also supported by Pablo Iglesias, the leader of the main anti-austerity party in Spain, Podemos.

-The Spanish Government considers the dispersion of prisoners connected to ETA to be a benefit to them, because being separated from other more radical prisoners allows any who want to leave ETA the opportunity to do so.
+The Spanish Government considered the dispersion of prisoners connected to ETA to be a benefit to them, because being separated from other more radical prisoners would allow any who wanted to leave ETA the opportunity to do so.
 In 2014 the Prime Minister of Spain, Mariano Rajoy, said that the policy does the prisoners a "big favour" by helping them in the process of reintegration into society.